Dr Julian Dean

 Profile

-Julian Dean obtained his Masters in Physics (MPhys) from the University of Sheffield in 2004.
-His PhD award in 2007 on micro-electromechanical systems looked at incorporation of magnetostriction in magMEMS.
-Julian subsequently worked as a Research Associate in the Department of Science and Engineering materials on :-
+I obtained my Masters in Physics (MPhys) from the University of Sheffield in 2004.
+My PhD award in 2007 on micro-electromechanical systems looked at the incorporation of magnetostriction in magMEMS.
+I subsequently worked as a Research Associate in the Department of Science and Engineering Materials, where I was made a University Teacher in 2011, lecturer in 2013, and Senior lecturer in 2015.

 Research interests